-All transactions involving the investments administered by Mercer (the "trustee") and investments in Johnson Outdoors Inc. common stock and other transactions with the Company or plan participants are considered party-in-interest transactions.
-Fees paid to the trustee by the plan for administrative expenses amounted to \$92,345, and \$83,491 for the years ended December 31, 2014 and 2013, respectively.
+All transactions involving the investments administered by Mercer (the "trustee") and investments in Johnson Outdoors Inc. common stock and other transactions with the Company or plan participants are considered permitted party-in-interest transactions.
+Fees paid to the trustee by the plan for administrative expenses amounted to \$97,699, and \$92,345 for the years ended December 31, 2015 and 2014, respectively.